Singapore has earned its reputation as one of the best shopping destinations in the world.

 - Excluniqueeee – This boutique brings the talents of Singaporean designers to Mandarin Gallery.
-The shop sells clothing, jewelry, cosmetics, art work and more, all created by local artisans.
+The shop sells clothing, jewelry, makeup, and art work, all created by local artisans.

 - Choo Yilin – Choo Yilin is a fine jeweler from Singapore.
-Her elegant pieces are influenced by East Asian styles.
 Pick up delicate jade and gold pieces from stores here.

 - Melissa Zakka – This store specializes in “zakka,” a trend popular in Asia.
 The word roughly translates from Japanese to “miscellaneous things,” and refers to any small object that can be used at home or in daily life.

 VivoCity is a huge shopping complex located right across the strait from Sentosa Island.

 With 97,000 square meters of retail space, it is the largest shopping mall in Singapore.